NOTE: Many of the links on this page are to the official

 When is the test?

-for the dates for all AP subjects' test dates)
+In 2022, the test is scheduled for the afternoon of Monday, May 2.
+(Click here for the dates for all AP subjects' test dates)

 How should I prepare for the AP Chemistry